swiftlang/swift/docs/SIL.rst

   sil-instruction ::= 'open_existential_ref' sil-operand 'to' sil-type

   %1 = open_existential_ref %0 : $P to $@opened P
-  // %0 must be of a $P type for a class protocol, class protocol composition, or a metatype of a protocol or protocol composition
+  // %0 must be of a $P type for a class protocol or protocol composition
   // $@opened P must be a unique archetype that refers to an opened
-  // existential type P.
+  //   existential type P
-  // %1 will be of type $P
+  // %1 will be of type $@opened P

 Extracts the class instance reference from a class existential container.
 The protocol conformances associated with this existential